Adult Learners' Week: Adult Learners' Week in the UK

 The initiative is supported by the European Social Fund, Department for Business, Innovation and Skills, Next Step, BBC, Open University and Pearson PLC.

 Adult Learners' Week in Australia

-Adult Learners' Week is supported in Australia by the Commonwealth Department of Education and Training and coordinated by Adult Learning Australia.
+Adult Learners' Week is supported in Australia by the Commonwealth Department of Employment and Workplace Relations (DEWR) and coordinated by Adult Learning Australia.

 Adult Learners' Week runs from 1–8 September and incorporates International Literacy Day, which is celebrated annually on September 8.

 ‘[T]he origins of Adult Learners’ Week in Australia can be directly traced to the UK experience’.

 In 1995, Adult Learning Australia (then the Australian Association of Adult Education) received a grant to conduct a national pilot of Adult Learners’ Week.
 Government funding was then made available, and has continued for the national coordination of Adult Learners’ Week.

-For 23 years, Adult Learners’ Week has been supported by successive Australian governments for a variety of reasons but largely because it attracts adults with some or all of the following characteristics:
+For 29 years, Adult Learners’ Week has been supported by successive Australian governments for a variety of reasons but largely because it attracts adults with some or all of the following characteristics: